Ralph de la Vega: Recognition

 De la Vega was selected Executive of the Year by the Association of Latino Professionals in Finance and Accounting and has been listed as one of America's "50 Most Important Hispanics in Technology and Business."
 He is a past member of the board of Junior Achievement of Georgia, where he serves as the chairman of the JA Hispanic Initiative, a program to encourage Hispanic students to remain in school and prepare for success in the U.S. business world.
 In addition, he has served on the board of directors for the Atlanta Symphony Orchestra and the Georgia Aquarium.
 He is a member of the National Executive Board of the Boy Scouts of America, the organization's governing body and is a board member for the Georgia chapter of the Boy Scouts of America.
 De la Vega was featured in HBO's The Latino List pt.2 where he discussed his background along with other impactful Latinos.
 In 2011 he was awarded the Emory University's Global Innovation Award.
 He has also been a Trustee of Morehouse College.
+De la Vega was inducted into the Wireless Hall of Fame in 2016.